pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

     To run the query, press **Ctrl + Enter** or click **Run**.
 You can see the query log and results immediately on the bottom of the page.

-6. To check the structure of the `trip` table and see how many records the table contains, type in the two following SQL statements in the editor:
+6. To show the structure of the `trip` table and count how many records the table contains, type in the two following SQL statements in the editor:

     ```sql
     DESCRIBE trips;